vorant94/sofash/apps/server/README.md

 # server

+### requirements

+- run `yarn workspace env run build` to build env lib in case it is not built yet

 ### local dev setup

 - create `.env` file in the server app dir and specify your working env (e.g. `NODE_ENV=DEV`)